 Stream Local Channels on fuboTV

 fuboTV also offers the chance to stream local channels without cable.
 Here you have the chance to watch NBC, FOX, and CBS in most areas.
-This channel lineup offers over 80 channels.
+This channel lineup offers over 100 channels.
 Sports fans will be able to watch 30+ different sports channels.
 Plans start at $55 per month, but the first month is available for just $45.
-All plans feature an on-demand library with 3-day replay and a cloud-DVR with upgradeable space.
+All plans feature an on-demand library with a 3-day replay and a cloud-DVR with upgradeable space.

 Check out more on fuboTV: